EasyHomebrew app icon

 May 8, 2026

-A polish release on top of the v1.6.6 feature push.
+A polish release on top of v1.6.6.
 Package icons are sharper and more accurate thanks to a rebuilt icon pipeline, the categories database has been refreshed (12,402 → 15,976 rows) so more packages land in the right place out of the box, and deprecated packages are now visible by default — no more wondering where a familiar tool went.
-The Authors browser is noticeably snappier with a new caching layer, and a few rough edges are gone: avatars no longer get stuck on the generic box glyph, and the license field renders with better visual balance on the package page.
+The license field on the package page also renders with better visual balance.

 • Sharper, more accurate package icons through a rebuilt icon pipeline